ronancpl/HeavenMS/README.md

 2. Once done, erase these files: "HShield" (folder), "ASPLnchr.exe", "MapleStory.exe" and "Patcher.exe".
 3. Extract into the client folder the "localhost.exe" from the provided link.
 4. Overwrite the original WZ files with the ones provided from either one of those folders on the Google Drive:
-	- "commit???_wz" (last published RELEASE, referring to commit of same number).
+	- "commit397_wz" (last published RELEASE, referring to commit of same number).
 	- "current_wz" (latest source update).

 #### Editing localhost IP target